 4. Use a tool for keyword research

-Lastly, use keyword research tools to learn about the search volume, ranking difficulty, traffic estimate, and competition difficulty of a particular keyword, phrase or search term.
+Lastly, use tools to learn about the search volume, ranking difficulty, traffic estimate, and competition difficulty of a particular keyword, phrase or search term.
 Wordtracker and Ubersuggest are FREE keyword tools that you can use.
 Or you can use premium tools such as Ahrefs and SemRush.

-The above tips will help newbie SEO marketers and business owners to get started with keyword research for their websites.
+The above tips will help newbie SEO marketers and business owners to get started with research for their websites.
 When done right, keyword research will help you to optimize your website for users and search engines.
 Plus, it will help you to create targeted content that engages readers and leads to more conversions.